 Advantages, Impediments, and Who's Allowing Teleworking for Employees?

-Are you interested in all of the latest information about the state of teleworking?
-In a world where technology use is increasing every day and with every generation of workers, teleworking should be pursued as an employee option.
+Are you interested in the latest information about the state of teleworking?
+In a world where technology use increases daily and even more significantly with every new generation of workers, teleworking should be pursued as an employee option.
 It is viable and offers significant advantages for the employer and for employees.

 State of Teleworking Report

 Kate Lister, an internationally respected and quoted expert on teleworking (work shifting), and Tom Hamish, have put together a comprehensive report on the state of teleworking in the US.

 Lister's organization, the "Telework Research Network," studied the telework trends over the past five years.
 Sponsored by "Citrix Online," the summary report, "The State of Telework in the U.S.," reveals who is working remote, how they're teleworking, and where they're teleworking.
 The report also considers the social and economic impact of the practice.

 Working with their own data and the data gleaned from existing studies and statistics from such organizations as WorldatWork and the Bureau of Labor Statistics, Lister and Hamlish present a picture of telecommuting as it currently exists.

 You will want to read the full report about telework trends.
 The report offers some key findings of the who, what, when, where, why, and why not of teleworking.
 Especially interesting are the factors that currently impede the progress of teleworking in a national employment picture that includes these factors.